lyp-packages/lys/README.md

 Small files compile in 0.2-0.3s (on a modern laptop).
 Generally one can expect to shave 0.5-0.6s off compilation time.

-## Problems & Limitations

-- `lys:compile` can't handle --loglevel and --include options.
-- This is a proof of concept.
-It's not very well tested and might not work on anything bigger than 20 bars.

 ## Installation

 Install using [lyp](https://github.com/noteflakes/lyp):